-(6) The facility will have ten (10) working days from receipt of the report to correct deficiencies of all Core Organizational Standards and Core Operational Standards and provide to ODMHSAS proof of compliance with these standards.
-ODMHSAS may require an additional site visit to verify proof of compliance of Core Organizational Standards and Core Operational Standards.
+(6)(7) The facility will have ten (10) working days from receipt of the report to correct deficiencies of all Core Organizational Standards and Core Operational Standards Necessary Standards and provide to ODMHSAS proof of compliance with these standards.
+ODMHSAS may require an additional site visit to verify proof of of Core Organizational Standards and Core Operational compliance Standards Necessary Standards.
 If deficiencies continue, the facility will have no more than twenty (20) working days from the initial renewal site visit to achieve complete compliance with all Core Organizational Standards and Core Operational Standards.
+(7)(8) The facility will also have ten (10)three (3) working days from receipt of the report to submit a plan for correction related to cited deficiencies in Quality Clinical Critical Standards.
+The plan of correction will indicate the earliest date by which ODMHSAS should schedule an additional site visit or documentation review to determine compliance with Quality Clinical Critical Standards for which deficiencies were cited but not more than twenty (20) working days from receipt of report as referenced in (5)(6) above.
+The site visit may or may not be conducted in conjunction with a site visit to verify compliance with pending Core Organizational Standards, and Core Operational Necessary Standards.
+Compliance with all Critical Standards for which the facility was not compliant upon the initial review must be demonstrated through a follow up review.

-(7) The facility will also have ten (10) working days from receipt of the report to submit a plan for correction related to cited deficiencies in Quality Clinical Standards.
-The plan of correction will indicate the earliest date by which ODMHSAS should schedule an additional site visit or documentation review to determine compliance with Quality Clinical Standards for which deficiencies were cited but not more than twenty (20) working days from receipt of report as referenced in (5) above.
-The site visit may or may not be conducted in conjunction with a site visit to verify compliance with pending Core Organizational Standards, and Core Operational Standards.
-(8) Any deficiencies of applicable standards identified during the additional site visit or review referenced in (7) above will be identified by ODMHSAS and included in a report provided to the facility by ODMHSAS within three (3) working days of the site visit or review unless precluded by extenuating circumstances.
+(8)(9) Any deficiencies of applicable standards identified during the additional site visit or follow up review referenced in (7)(8) above will be identified by ODMHSAS and included in a report provided to the facility by ODMHSAS within three (3) working days of the site visit or review unless precluded by extenuating circumstances.
 Facilities for which ODMHSAS cannot determine compliance with all pending Clinical Standards during the follow up site visit or review referenced in (8) above may request ODMHSAS to complete one additional site visit or review prior to the finalization of a report.
 Facilities desiring this additional review must do so in writing to the Director of Provider Certification within three (3) working days of receipt of the follow up report referenced in (8) above and indicate the earliest date by which ODMHSAS should schedule the final review but not more than fifteen (15) working days from receipt of report as referenced in (8) above.